© #visitfrankfurt, Holger Ullmann

 There is documentary evidence dating back to 1393 that markets were held in Frankfurt during Christmastime.

-The Christmas market was usually accompanied by ecclesiastical mystery plays on the Römerberg, which presumably had their origins in the encounter of 941, when King Otto I "the Great" reconciled with his brother Henry after Christmas mass.
+The Christmas market of those early days was usually accompanied by ecclesiastical mystery plays on the Römerberg, which presumably had their origins in the encounter of 941, when King Otto I "the Great" reconciled with his brother Henry after Christmas mass.

 Henry prostrated himself before his brother in front of the Palatine Chapel, which stood where the cathedral is today.